 Democracy Guidelines

-The Joyce Foundation’s Democracy Program seeks to build a more equitable democracy by investing in policies to protect and expand voting rights, fair representation, and accurate census data.
+The Joyce Foundation’s Democracy Program seeks to build a more equitable democracy by investing in policies to protect and strengthen voting rights and elections, fair representation, and accurate census data.
 The brief description below explains our approaches to this work and the types of projects we seek to fund as part of our 2021-2025 strategy.
 For any questions you may have about our work or to inquire about applying for funding, please feel free to reach out to [email protected].

 OUR APPROACH